yonch/rc-hashmap-dev/docs/design.md

 Why this split?
 - Localize invariants: each layer has a small, precise contract.
 We can test and audit them separately.
-- Keep unsafe to a minimum: raw-pointer handling is isolated in a small `ManualRc<T>` helper used by RcHashMap; pure indexing logic is safe Rust.
+- Keep unsafe to a minimum: raw-pointer handling is isolated behind `RcCount<T>` used by RcHashMap; pure indexing logic is safe Rust.
 - Clear failure boundaries: HandleHashMap never calls into user code once the data structure is in a consistent state.

 Module 1: HandleHashMap